palantir/gradle-jdks/README.md

 `gradle-jdks` solves all of these problems:

 1. **You can choose your favoured JDK vendor.**
-2. **Use the same JDK version on dev machines, in CI and in prod.**
+2. **Use the same JDK version for representative, reproducible builds on dev machines and in CI**
 3. **Automatically add JDK CA certificates.**
 4. **Point to an internal mirror for JDKs.**